nachoad/WDP-Quick-Start/README.md

 ### Exercise
-My Fisrt Notebook: A simple example to get started with the notebooks on DSX.
+My First Notebook: A simple example to get started with the notebooks on DSX.

 The goal is to create a new notebook from scratch and add the following cells.